 - Force Calculator

 - Mass to Velocity Calculator

 - Linear Momentum Calculator

 Momentum is the product of mass and velocity.

 Velocity is a vector quantity, meaning it has direction.
 As a result, the momentum of an object is also a vector quantity because it’s the product of velocity and mass.

 Momentum is measure in kilogram meters per second (kg*m/s) in SI units.
 The rate of change of momentum in a closed system is equal to the net force acting on that object.
 That means the force is equal to the derivative of momentum with respect to time.

 In a closed system, the total momentum is constant.
-For example, lets imagine a close system of two point objects.
-If object one increase it’s momentum by 5 kg*m/s, then object two must have had it’s momentum decreased by the same amount in the opposite direction.
+For example, let’s imagine a close system of two-point objects.
+If object one increases its momentum by 5 kg*m/s, then object two must have had its momentum decreased by the same amount in the opposite direction.

-Because momentum is a measurable quantity, the reference frame of that measurement effects the outcome.
-For example, if someone is moving in a car, with respect to that care they have no velocity and no momentum, but your you move the reference frame to someone observing from the street, that person has a velocity and therefor a momentum.
+Because momentum is a measurable quantity, the reference frame of that measurement affects the outcome.
+For example, if someone is moving in a car, with respect to that care they have no velocity and no momentum, but you move the reference frame to someone observing from the street, that person has a velocity and therefore a momentum.